Blog vs. Podcast: What Are the Key Differences?

 Blogging is a great way to boost your SEO efforts

 Blogging is all about creating words.
 Eloquent writing packaged into a well-optimized blog can increase your Google ranking.
 But the same can’t be said of podcast episodes.
+When people use search engines to find information or answers to their questions, blogs often appear in search results.
+This visibility helps you attract a broader audience and drive traffic to your website.

 Great inbound leads strategy